 To understand the true threat of antibiotic resistance, you only need to travel over to China to get a glimpse of what the damage can be.

 Recent reports have shown that Chinese strains of E. coli (a diverse, often dangerous strain of bacteria) is showing resistance to an old form of antibiotic called colistin.[vi]
 Discovered in the 1950s, colistin fell out of favor when antibiotics with fewer side effects were discovered.
-However, as preferable meditations continued to be compromised by antibiotic resistance, colistin use became widespread again.
+However, as preferable medications continued to be compromised by antibiotic resistance, colistin use became widespread again.
 Unfortunately, even this trusted antibiotic is becoming vulnerable to E. coli superbugs.

 The growing problem with colistin resistance is traced back to the Chinese meat industry, where over 8000 tons of it are given to pigs and chickens every year to enhance their growth.